CS 344 - Web Programming

 Upon completing CS 344, students should be able to

-1. Create a dynamic website that meets W3C strict standards.
+1. Create a dynamic website that meets current W3C standards.

 3. Set up a web server that supports access to a database.